OscarReyes-dev/OscarReyes-dev/README.md

 I specialize in developing custom themes for Shopify, bringing creativity and functionality together to craft unique and user-friendly e-commerce experiences.
 My journey started as a Shopify theme developer, and since then, I've delved into the exciting world of front-end development, where I've been pushing boundaries and exploring new possibilities.

 🔧 Technologies & Tools:
 My toolkit includes a wide array of modern web development technologies.
-From HTML, CSS, and JavaScript to advanced front-end frameworks like React and Vue.js, I've got you covered.
+From HTML, CSS, and JavaScript, I've got you covered.
 I also excel in liquid templating, ensuring seamless integration with Shopify's platform and delivering pixel-perfect designs.

 🚀 My Projects:
 Check out my GitHub repositories to explore some of my exciting projects.
 You'll find custom Shopify themes, front-end experiments, and practical tools that demonstrate my expertise and creativity.